 We work with real estate agents, lenders, individual home buyers, property investors, life estates, and home builders all across the state of Kentucky.

 While the vast majority of our business comes from Laurel, Whitley, Knox, Bell, Pulaski, Madison, Wayne, and Fayette Counties, we are proud to offer our title services in nearly every county in our state.

-It's true that email scams in years past involving wire transfers have given bad publicity to this type of transfer service; however, wiring money is still the #1 method for funding and closing loans among financial institutions and title companies today.
+It's true that email scams involving wire transfers have given bad publicity to this type of transfer service; however, wiring money is still the #1 method for funding and closing loans among financial institutions and title companies today.
 In fact, more and more institutions are requiring that funds to be disbursed via wire transfer only; that is especially true in Kentucky.
 While fraud is forever a concern when making a purchase of any kind, we work very hard to mitigate this risk though a variety of financial safeguards.
-Money transferred into our escrow account is also closely monitored and constantly audited by industy 3rd parties to ensure best practices and ongoing credibility.
+Money transferred into our escrow account is also closely monitored and constantly audited by industry 3rd parties to ensure best practices and ongoing credibility.
 While nothing is for certain, this is still the safest and most reliable way to transfer and distribute large sums of money and remains a requisite for both our company and many of our lending partners.

 In October 2015, new mortgage lending regulations went into effect which, among a variety of other things, required that borrowers have a 3 day period of time to review, request information, and confirm whether they want to proceed with borrowing money under the terms presented for their purchase.
 This period of time is known commonly as the right of recision.
 The new guidelines are called TRID (Truth in Lending Act, Real Estate Settlement Procedures Act (RESPA), Integrated Disclosure).
 Unfortunately, there is nothing that an agent, lender or title company can do to speed this process.

 TRID guidelines, whose goal is to help you "know before you owe", does not apply to cash purchases.